 - 1 1/2 teaspoons yellow curry powder

 - 3/4 teaspoon ground cumin

 - 1/2 teaspoon ground coriander

-2 Add pumpkin and 5 cups of chicken broth; blend well.
-Bring to a boil and reduce heat, simmer for 10 to 15 minutes.
+Increase heat to high.
+Bring to a boil and reduce heat to low, cover and simmer for 10 to 15 minutes.